Jannify/dkarm_gba_docker/README.md

 - **Base Image**: What most users typically need.
 - **Dusk Image**: Enhanced with additional tools and utilities for a range of projects.
+- **Butano Image**: Based on Dusk Image but with butano installed under env var LIBBUTANOABS

 ## Included Packages